60 Creative and Simple Ways to Save Money

 And for the record, unlike other debts, federal student loans have no statute of limitations on collection.
 So, they really can hunt you down until you die.
 That’s scarier than the IRS horror story.

 Sometimes we wonder if people are honest when they respond to Ms. Money Michelle’s man on the street interview questions.
-Then we get an answer like we got from one woman when asked about her best and worst credit card purchases.
+Then we get an answer as we got from one woman when asked about her best and worst credit card purchases.
 Her worst answer isn’t exactly something that someone would make up to share.

 On a high note, she paid them off quickly.
 Then she apparently put them away.
 The paying off quickly we agree with, but the putting them away not so much.
-And our reason isn’t kinky; it’s financially based – if you pay the extra cost of making purchase on credit, at least use whatever it is!
+And our reason isn’t kinky; it’s financially based – if you pay the extra cost of making a purchase on credit, at least use whatever it is!

 For New Year’s 2018, we hit the streets to ask people about their New Year’s resolutions.
 Ms. Money Michelle also asked them what they’d do with $2,500, in honor of Debt.com’s #NewYearNoDebt sweepstakes.
 We’re pretty sure most people gave us the answers they think we wanted to hear – expect one guy that admitted he’d blow it all on one night of partying.